deepanshu-yadav/retinex_color_restoration_and_color_preservation/README.md

 # retinex_color_restoration_and_color_preservation
 This contains the code of the project made by me on retinex  theory.
+The following steps provide a demo.
-<h1> 1.
-Run gui_run.m
+1. Run gui_run.m
-<h1> 2.
-Select an image to see results
+2. Select an image to see results
-<h1> 3.
-Select the parameters and press run.
+3. Select the parameters and press run.